FredTrivett/supabase-auth-boilerplate/README.md

 This is a [Next.js](https://nextjs.org) app that i am in the process of finishing up, it's mainly for my Growvy.app project that is a side project i am working on.
 It's aim is to become like duolingo but for learning business.

+It uses Supabase for the db and authentication and uses resend for sending emails.

 This Boilerplate is created by Fred Trivett.

 ## Getting Started